CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-3.md

    ![](./media/ss-56.png)

-   >Purpose of Updated Main Script:
-   >- This version extends the earlier orchestrator to integrate Azure AI Search via MCP, enabling each agent’s responses to be context-grounded using enterprise data instead of generic LLM reasoning.

-   >Search Tool Integration (New Feature):
-   >- The AzureSearchTool instance is initialized and attached to the agents dictionary as agents["search_tool"].
-   >- Before the system runs, it performs a health check to confirm Azure AI Search connectivity and index readiness.

-   >Context Enrichment Logic (Enhanced run_multi_agent):
-   >- For every query, the system now fetches related text snippets from Azure Search (context = await agents["search_tool"].search(query)).
-   >- The returned context is embedded directly into the prompt before sending to the specialized agent.
-   >- The LLM is explicitly instructed to base answers primarily on this contextual data, ensuring factually grounded responses.

 1. Once done, please save the file.
 Click on the **file** option from top menu, select **save** to save the file.

    ![](./media/ss-39.png)